-RBHA Health Homes must attempt to re-engage members in an episode of care that have withdrawn from participation in the treatment process prior to the successful completion of treatment, refused services or failed to appear for a scheduled service.
+SMI Behavioral Health Clinics must attempt to re-engage members in an episode of care that have withdrawn from participation in the treatment process prior to the successful completion of treatment, refused services or failed to appear for a scheduled service.
 All attempts to reengage members who have withdrawn from treatment, refused services or failed to appear for a scheduled service must be documented in the comprehensive clinical record.
-The RBHA Health Home must attempt to reengage the member assigned to a Supportive or Connective level of care for eight (8) weeks minimum, with three (3) outreach attempts in weeks 1 and 2 and more intensive outreach if clinically indicated; two (2) outreach attempts in weeks 3 and 4 and more intensive outreach if clinically indicated; one outreach attempt in weeks 5-8 and more intensive outreach if clinically indicated.
-One (1) of the outreach attempts per week must be conducted in the community.
+The SMI Behavioral Health Clinic must attempt to reengage the member assigned to a Supportive or Connective level of care for eight (8) weeks minimum, with two (2) outreach attempts per week and more intensive outreach if clinically indicated.
+One (1) of the two (2) outreach attempts per week must be conducted in the community.